Love Will Always Be Part of the Answer

 It was the morning after the grand jury decided to not charge Darren Wilson for the murder of Michael Brown.

-We had gotten to know each other.
-We had earned one another's trust.
-We had had some meaningful and life changing conversations in that room.
-They knew I deeply cared about each of them.
+had earned one another's trust.
+We had had some meaningful and life

 I sat quietly and just listened.
 Until finally someone realized I hadn't started class.
 And she asked me why.